gongliyu/arlib/docs/guide.rst

 are automatically determined by the archive file property and the *mode* argument to open the archive.

+The function :func:`open` is a shortcut to the constructor of :class:`Archive`.

 Automatically engine selection
 ------------------------------